cmark0v/linux_hax/linuxhax.rst

 - ``/tmp`` - temp folder, anyone can write in it. it is there on every system and great place to copy things to if you are not sure where to do it
 - ``/etc`` - pronounced et-SEE. all the configuration files and global settings are in here by default. in the past administration could be done exclusively by modificaion of files here, more or less. programs like passwd are tools to automatically edit files here
 - ``/var`` - various data here, var/log is a default global spot for logs. often home to global data storage, such as the root of a  webserver with static content, or database disk footprint.
-- ``/usr`` - user installed things generally.... comes with a lot in it these days. it is like an alternative root where u generally would modify things for system wide access. has the same diretory structure as /
+- ``/usr`` - user installed things generally.... comes with a lot in it these days. it is like an alternative root where u generally would modify things for system wide access. has the same directory structure as /
-- ``/proc`` - process information emulatd as block storage devices and stuff liek this. can get info abotu some hardware from drivers, and access some other weird low level things, dynamic emulated files that are read from live executing daemons
+- ``/proc`` - process information emulated as block storage devices and stuff like this. can get info about some hardware from drivers, and access some other weird low level things, dynamic emulated files that are read from live executing daemons
-- ``/dev`` - devices, filesystem emulation of actual hardware. all disks are here, your sound devices, usb devices, all accessed from here if you want to do it directly. it isa like proc, not actual files, but dynamic emulated files that make access to devices liek accessing a file
+- ``/dev`` - devices, filesystem emulation of actual hardware. all disks are here, your sound devices, usb devices, all accessed from here if you want to do it directly. it isa like proc, not actual files, but dynamic emulated files that make access to devices like accessing a file
-- ``/opt`` - not sure what it is suppsoed to be but it is often used to store globally accessed proprietary software that doesnt have facility to install in the typical global directory structure(where thigns are in /bin and /lib and sstuff
+- ``/opt`` - not sure what it is supposed to be but it is often used to store globally accessed proprietary software that doesn't have facility to install in the typical global directory structure(where things are in /bin and /lib andprstuff
-- ``/bin`` - binarys, these are where the commands are stored for the base system. most of the higher level suff is in /usr/bin and /usr/local/bin
+- ``/bin`` - binarys, these are where the commands are stored for the base system. most of the higher level stuff is in /usr/bin and /usr/local/bin
 - ``/home`` - home diretorys for each user here. all user settings and information and data are in their home folder. copy it to an ew system an it will all be there
 - ``/root`` - home direxdtory for admin/root user
-- ``/boot`` - ccontains the kernel and initial root disk, boot loader stuff IE GRUB. is more commonly a separate partition still
+- ``/boot`` - contains the kernel and initial root disk, boot loader stuff IE GRUB. is more commonly a separate partition still
 - ``/cdrom`` - vestigal artifact of a time when people used cdrom
-- ``/mnt`` - this was originalyl where you would mount drives, IE, any drive that was not hosting system critical contents, like removeable media, was mounted here. you added these to be automounted using /etc/fstab, and mounting had to be done by root
+- ``/mnt`` - this was originally where you would mount drives, IE, any drive that was not hosting system critical contents, like removable media, was mounted here. you added these to be automounted using /etc/fstab, and mounting had to be done by root
 - ``/media`` - this is where thigns are mounted now, un a path like /media/<username>/<uuid serial thing>

 notable filesystem objects, global